prody/ProDy/doc/reference/usage/selections.rst

         Cα atoms of :term:`protein` residues.
 Equivalent to ``name CA and protein``.

    chain
-        Poly-peptide/nucleotide/etc. chain identifier. "_" means atoms no chain identifier or a whitespace.
+        Protein/nucleotide/etc. chain identifier. "_" means atoms with no chain identifier or a whitespace as the identifier.

         e.g. ``"chain A B _"`` selects atoms whose chain identifiers are A, B, or a whitespace